+jobs more efficiently and reduce staff turnover.
 When you think of a training program or staff development, you need to think of it as an ongoing process, not just a box to be ticked and never revisited.
-Learning is a lifelong process and it should be treated as one.
-Consider the cycle below as an approach to training on your farm.
+Learning is a lifelong process and it should What do you want the person to achieve?
+What do they want to achieve?